RolyPo1y/TIML/README.md

 # TIML
-An implementation for our paper: Temporal Information-aware Multimodal Learning Network for User-generated Videos Popularity Prediction
+An implementation for our paper: Temporal Information-aware Multimodal Learning Network for User-generated Video Popularity Prediction

 ## 1. Environment
 - Pytorch: 1.12.1